 If you connected a store in the past, it’s the same process.
 If you’re new to this, or wish to connect another store to your Dotdigital account:

-- In the Ecommerce > All stores > Stores area: storenamehere
+In the User menu > Settings > Commerce > Store area: storenamehere

 Focusing on field mapping